 Our Micro Booster is especially helpful for gardens as it increases the color, taste, and overall plant production.
 In addition, if you prefer to grow garden fruits and vegetable plants from seeds, micro boosters can help with the seed germination process.

 Like our other liquid lawn fertilizer products, Micro Booster is easy to apply.
 Before application, dilute two ounces of the fertilizer into one gallon of water.
 The application can be made by moistening both sides of the plant leaves until run-off or using a spray bottle mister.

 Green boosters are excellent for use with lawns, too.
-In the grass, green boosters, like our Micro Booster, work to detox the soil, detox the soil, and encourage the absorption of existing nutrients.
-Check out the benefits of green boosting your lawn.
+In the grass, green boosters, like our Micro Booster encourage the absorption of existing nutrients.

 Like we’ve said from the start, gardening doesn’t have to feel like work.
 With the knowledge and understanding of proper techniques and products, you can simplify gardening and quite literally reap the benefits you sow.

 Our best tip for beginner gardeners is to find a garden care routine that works for you.
 Whether it's pruning, watering, or fertilizing, we recommend staying consistent once you find a healthy routine for both you, your garden fruits, and all of your vegetable plants.

 One common mistake is underwatering your garden.
 We tend to think that a drizzle of rain or a few minutes with a garden sprayer will do the trick, but that's not always the case.
 It's essential to set up a watering schedule to make sure garden fruits and vegetables receive adequate hydration for plant roots to uptake everything necessary to create food.